 If I start opioids now, will they still work well later?

 Some people try to avoid taking pain medicine until the pain is severe, thinking it is better to hold out for as long as possible so the medicine works better later.
 However, this may change the way the central nervous system processes the pain, causing people to experience pain long after the cause of the pain is gone.

 It is better to take medicine as prescribed, rather than just at the time you feel the pain.

 If I’m given opioids, does that mean the cancer is advanced?

-People with cancer at any stage can develop severe pain that needs to be managed with strong opioids, such as morphine.
+People with cancer at any stage can develop severe pain that needs to be managed with strong opioids.
 Opioids are also commonly prescribed after surgery.

 Being prescribed opioids doesn’t mean you will always need to take them.
 If your pain improves, you may be able to take a milder pain medicine or try other ways to manage the pain, or you may be able to stop taking strong pain medicines.

 While it’s relatively common for people with cancer to get breakthrough pain, it can be distressing.
 You might get breakthrough pain even though you’re taking regular doses of medicine.
 The pain may happen on occasion or as often as several times a day.
 This breakthrough pain may last only a few seconds, several minutes or hours.